ThibaultJanBeyer/standup-bot/README.md

 ## TODO

+### Memory issue

+- Don’t use node-ts to run the app as it consumes a hell lot of memory.
+Transpile to JS and run normal node for the bot. (https://medium.com/aspecto/ts-node-ram-consumption-12c257e09e13).
+- Don’t keep states in memory, store them in the DB
+- Use a real cache, don’t use the simple memory cache

 - UI & UX
 - - Loading states on polling API
 - - Custom Timezones (should be local by default)